Patient Information Leaflet

 If you take more Zamene than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medicine and the amount ingested.

-If you forgot to take Zamene
+If you forget to take Zamene

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you interrupt treatment with Zamene

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medicine, ask your doctor or pharmacist.

-Like all medications, this medication may produce adverse effects, although not all people may experience them.
+Like all medicines, this medicine can cause side effects, although not everyone will experience them.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medicine after the expiration date shown on the packaging after EXP.
 The expiration date is the last day of the month indicated.

-Once opened, the bottle can be stored below 30 °C for 3 months.
+Once opened, the bottle can be stored below 30°C for 3 months.

-Appearance of the product and contents of the packaging
+Appearance of the product and package contents

-Zamene 22.75 mg/ml oral drops in suspension, is a slightly viscous and whitish suspension.
+Zamene 22.75 mg/ml oral drops in suspension is a slightly viscous and whitish suspension.

 Laboratorios Menarini, S.A.